benweier/Schemr/readme.md

 # About
-Schemr allows you to quickly change your color scheme from the command palette, as well as providing key bindings to easily cycle forward and backward through your color schemes.
+Schemr allows you to quickly change your color scheme from the command palette, as well as commands to easily cycle forward, backward, and randomly through your available color schemes.

+# Features
-Features full compatibility with Sublime Text 2 and 3.
-Easily preview the selected color scheme in Sublime Text 3 as you navigate through the list of schemes.
+* Full compatibility with Sublime Text 2 and 3.
+* Previews the selected color scheme as you navigate up/down through the quick panel.
+[ST3 ONLY]
+* Automatically loads all available `.tmTheme` files, including those found inside `.sublime-package` files.
+No need to restart Sublime Text or initiate a reload!

 # Installation
 Install Schemr through [Package Control](http://wbond.net/sublime_packages/package_control) or download and extract it into your Packages folder.